malob/prefmanager/README.md

 # macOS Preferences Manager

-This project is a WIP, currently only watching functionality has been implemented.
+This project is a WIP.

 ## Usage